 In the stratosphere, the E3SM-chem updates to Linoz enable interactive chemical coupling of N2O, NOy, and CH4 with O3.
-Figure 6 compares the present-day annual cycle of stratospheric column ozone (SCO) between E3SM-chem and OMI+MLS observations.
+Figure 6 compares the present-day annual cycle of stratospheric column ozone (SCO) between E3SM-chem and OMI+MLS observations (https://acd-ext.gsfc.nasa.gov/anonftp/acd/atmos/ziemke/tco_omi_1by1_oct2004_to_dec2024.sav, accessed on June 9, 2025).
 Here, we specifically separate the stratospheric from tropospheric column O3 because each has distinct patterns of seasonality and trends (Ziemke et al., 2019, 2022).
 Total column ozone is not a good metric.
 E3SM-chem matches the year-round low in the tropics and the winter-spring high poleward of 40oN.
-Overall E3SM-chem has a consistent low bias of 0 to 8 DU (~2%) in the 40oS-40oN region, slightly worse than E3SM.
+Overall E3SM-chem has a consistent low bias of 0 to 8 DU (~2%) in the 40oS-40oN region, slightly worse than E3SM (a high bias of 0 to 6 DU (~1.5%)).
 The excellent agreement in SCO for the tropical region means that E3SM-chem will have little bias in the primary formation of tropospheric OH (from photolysis of tropospheric O3).
+Outside the tropics, E3SM-chem exhibits a bias with an absolute magnitude slightly larger than that of E3SM, except for a nearly identical bias observed at 50°–60°S.

 Stratospheric water vapor controls not only O3 chemistry but also the longwave cooling rates and temperature within the stratosphere.
 Unfortunately, its source from CH4 oxidation in the stratosphere is absent in E3SMv1 and v2.
 With the implementation of Linoz v3 and prognostic methane, E3SM-chem now accounts for this previously missing H2O source.
-Figure 7 compares the annual mean stratospheric H2O as a function of latitude and pressure for E3SM, E3SM-chem, and the ERA5 reanalysis.
-In the absence of this chemical source, E3SM stratospheric H2O is biased low, 1.8 vs. 4.5 ppm, but with E3SM-chem it now matches the reanalysis.
+Figure 7 compares the annual mean (1985-2014) stratospheric H2O as a function of latitude and pressure for E3SM, E3SM-chem, and the ERA5 reanalysis.
+In the absence of this chemical source, E3SM stratospheric H2O is biased low, 1.86 vs. 4.42 ppm, but with E3SM-chem it now matches the reanalysis.